-Halal Research Council (HRC), in association with AlHuda CIBE, has launched a Halal industry free webinar series named “Global Emergence of Halal Industry” to learn with the industry experts from around the world from July 2020.
-The underlying theme of the series is to highlight the need for unification of global halal standards to promote the industry.
+Halal Research Council (HRC), in association with AlHuda CIBE, has launched a Halal industry free webinar series named “Global Emergence of Halal Industry” to learn with industry experts from around the world from July 2020.
+The underlying theme of the series is to highlight the need for the unification of global halal standards to promote the industry.

-The series aims to promote and strengthen organizations and professionals for the Halal industry.
+The series aims to promote and strengthen organizations and professionals in the Halal industry.
 Another objective of the webinar series is to acknowledge the need to promote the industry globally.
 It also aims to spread awareness among the general public and professionals of various sectors of the global Islamic economy including food, cosmetics, pharmaceuticals, tourism, etc. The participants attended webinars from different parts of the world to learn about the industry.

 The demand for Halal products is increasing enormously and many new Halal markets are emerging in the world.
 There is a need to uplift the knowledge and understanding of the industry focusing on Halal standards.